tstillwell/fractal-maker-IFS/README.md

 a - f are the numeric coefficients for affine transformation, and p is the probability weight for the equation.

-A probability weight of 0.5 gives the specified equation a 50% chance of being chosen.
+A probability weight of `0.5` for example, gives the specified equation a 50% chance of being chosen per iteration.

 Total probability weights for all equations should not exceed one.